huihuang12/huihuang12.github.io/_pages/about.md

 Hi!
 I am a PhD candidate in the Department of Education at the University of California, Los Angeles (UCLA).
 I am also a Doctoral Researcher for the Highly Mobile Youth project and Alternative Education in California project at the [Center for Transformation of Schools at UCLA](https://transformschools.ucla.edu).

+In my free time, I enjoy staying active at the gym and reconnecting with the nature.

 About My Research
 -----------------